-For those complaints and concerns that cannot be handled so easily, the District has adopted a standard complaint policy at FNG (LOCAL) in the District's policy manual.
+For those complaints and concerns that cannot be handled so easily, the District has adopted a standard complaint policy at FNG (LOCAL) in the District's policy manual, available online at www.alto.esc7.net.
 In general, you or your child should first discuss the complaint with the campus principal.
 If unresolved, a written grievance process should be initiated.